What is a non-disclosure agreement?

 You can manage risks by limiting the information that you disclose, and the people who know about it.
-Both these things are covered by our non disclosure agreements.
-We all tend to be diffident about asking for a confidentiality agreement from people we "trust" with their ideas, but who have no obligation to keep our secrets safe, (for example, friends, potential investors, partners and customers).
+Both these things are covered by our documents.
+We all tend to be diffident about asking for a confidentiality agreement from people we 'trust' with their ideas, but who have no obligation to keep our secrets safe, (for example, friends, potential investors, partners and customers).
 This is a great mistake.
 The upside of protection from insisting on an agreement, however awkward, far outweighs the downside of loss of private data.

 Once enough information has been exchanged for terms of a deal to be agreed, another Net Lawman document (for example, a business sale agreement) will record the details and continue the requirement for confidentiality for as long as necessary.